 Make sure to choose the right method: touch and go deadlifts compared with reset deadlifts (and dead stop deadlifts) is easy if you know the golden rule below.

-What is a Touch and Go Deadlift?
-How to Perform a Touch and Go Deadlift?
+What is a Touch & Go Deadlift & How to Perform It?

 A touch-and-go deadlift is a style where the barbell doesn’t rest on the floor during reps.
-The bar just touches the floor and proceeds to the next rep of the deadlift.
+The bar just lightly grazes the floor before moving on to the next repetition of the deadlift.
 Just as the name suggests, there is no reset or pause between reps.
 The lifter simply picks the weight up, lowers it to the floor, and then repeats.

 To set things straight, a touch-and-go deadlift is not a bounce, as many fitness enthusiasts claim.
 When using this technique, the lifter maintains tension and fully controls the bar as it goes down.
 The bar touches the floor, and the lifter doesn’t release the weight before continuing to the next rep.